 Is this a summer camp or year around program?

 We are a year around forest school!
-We are out exploring and hiking 3 days a week, every week of every season!
+We are out exploring and hiking every week of every season!

 What are the days and hours of operation?

-Do I have to sign up for all days the program is offered on or can I only sign up my child for 1 or 2 days a week?
+Can I sign up my child for only 1 or 2 days a week?

-You are welcome to sign up your child for just 1 day a week, or 2 or take all available days.
+You are welcome to sign up your child for just 1 day a week, or 2 or take all available days — whatever suits best your family needs.
 We just ask for consistent schedule.